Murchison Falls National Park Map

 - Chimpanzee tracking of forest birding at Kaniyo Pabidi, and

-- The boat trip downriver from Paraa to the bird-rich Nile-Lake Albert Delta.
+- The boat journey from Paraa to the bird-rich Nile-Lake Albert Delta takes place downstream.

 Day & Night Game Drives